-- .
-Submit to MEC on or before 10 days after adoption. - 2.
-Prepare Draft IDP Process Plan for the 2025/26 Financial Year. - 3.
-Publish Council's adopted FINAL IDP 2024/25 on the Municipal website and local Newspapers. - 1.
-Submission of draft SDBIP to the mayor within 14 days of approval of the budget - 2.
-Establish and complete performance evaluations for functional outcomes based on operational plans and the IDP - 3.
-Approval of the SDBIP within 28 days after approval of the budget and completion of the annual performance contracts in accordance with S54/56 of MSA - 4.
-Make public the SDBIP within 10 working days after being approved by Council - 5.
-The Service Delivery and budget implementation plan in both printed and electronic format to be forwarded to national Treasury within 10 working days after being approved by Mayor.
+2025/26 on the Municipal evaluations for forwarded to

+2025/26 on the Municipal

+website and local functional National Treasury

+Newspapers. outcomes based within 10 working

+on operational days after being

+plans and the IDP approved by

+3. Approval of the council

+SDBIP within 28 3.
+Make public the

+days after •

+approval of the and supporting

+budget and documentation

+completion of the within 10 working

+annual days after being

+performance approved by

+contracts in Council.

+accordance with 4.
+Publish

+S54/56 of MSA Council's budget

+4. Make public the on the website and

+SDBIP within 14

+local Newspapers.

+working days after

+being approved by

+Council

+5. The Service

+Delivery and

+budget

+implementation

+plan in both

+printed and

+electronic format

+to be forwarded to

+national Treasury

+within 10 working

+days after being

+approved by

+Mayor.